filips123/PWAsForFirefox/docs/docs/help/faq.md

     === "Linux"

         1. Create [an empty runtime directory](../resources/installation-directories.md#runtime) (or clear it if it already exists).
-        2. Download [the latest `-linux-x86_64-package.tar.bz2` file](https://gitlab.com/librewolf-community/browser/bsys6/-/releases) from the LibreWolf releases.
+        2. Download [the latest `-linux-x86_64-package.tar.xz` file](https://gitlab.com/librewolf-community/browser/bsys6/-/releases) from the LibreWolf releases.
         3. Extract file and copy its **content** to the runtime directory.
         4. Open Terminal in that directory and run: `ln librewolf firefox`.

     === "macOS"

         1. Create [an empty runtime directory](../resources/installation-directories.md#runtime) (or clear it if it already exists).
-        2. Download [the latest `-macos-x86_64-package.dmg` file](https://gitlab.com/librewolf-community/browser/bsys6/-/releases) from the LibreWolf releases.
+        2. Download [the latest `-macos-x86_64-package.dmg` or `-macos-arm64-package.dmg` file](https://gitlab.com/librewolf-community/browser/bsys6/-/releases) from the LibreWolf releases.
         3. Extract file and copy `LibreWolf/LibreWolf.app` to the the runtime directory.
         4. Rename `LibreWolf.app` directory in the runtime directory to `Firefox.app`.
         5. Open Terminal inside `Firefox.app/Contents/MacOS` and run: `ln -s librewolf firefox`.